What are Earthworms?

 An earthworm consists of a digestive tube housed within a thick cylindrical muscular tube that forms the body.
 The body is divided into segments, and furrows on the surface of the body mark the division between each segment.

 The first segment encloses the mouth, and has a fleshy, muscular lobe on the top.
 This lobe can be pulled in to seal the mouth, or extended forward to probe the immediate surroundings.
-All segments, except the first, have eight retractable bristles which help the earthworm to grip surfaces as it moves.The picture below, taken from Key to the Earthworms of the UK & Ireland by Sherlock (2012), shows some of the internal features of an adult earthworm.
+All segments, except the first, have eight retractable bristles which help the earthworm to grip surfaces as it moves.The picture below, taken from Key to the Earthworms of the UK & Ireland by Sherlock (second edition), shows some of the internal features of an adult earthworm.